"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in

 \subsubsection{Double Mach Reflection problem}

 Finally, we present a widely used benchmark problem of a double Mack reflection problem as described in \cite{Woodward1984}.
-In this case, $\mathcal{B}^1$, $\mathcal{B}^2$ and $\mathcal{B}^3$ elements have been computed on a coarse mesh having $N=4908$ cells\footnote{corresponds roughly to $30\times 100$ grid points} and a finer one having $N=19248$ cells\footnote{corresponds roughly to $60\times 200$ grid points}) (see Fig.~\ref{Fig:DMR}).
+In this case, $\mathcal{B}^2$ elements have been computed on a mesh having $N=19248$ cells\footnote{corresponds roughly to $60\times 200$ grid points}) (see Fig.~\ref{Fig:DMR}).
 The stabilizing parameters have been set as in Section \ref{testSod2D}.
-Also here, as expected, the quality of the solution increases when going from the second to fourth order scheme on coarse meshes and more details are outlined on the finer mesh.
+Also here, as expected, the quality of the solution increases when an a posteriori limiting approach is chosen.